The Difference Between an Islamic and Conventional Mortgage

 Co-Owner vs Lender

 While interest-bearing loans are not allowed under Islamic financial law, joint business ventures are permitted.
-So Guidance Residential developed a Co-Ownership model of home financing that is uniquely suited for American Muslim home buyers.
+So Guidance Residential developed a co-ownership model of Islamic mortgage that is uniquely suited for American Muslim home buyers.

 A co-owner is very different from a borrower.
 A borrower, or debtor, is beholden to the lender, so they have little power in an inequitable relationship.
 (This unequal relationship is understood in the common saying, “You owe me!”)
 The debtor faces nearly all of the risks alone, bearing the brunt of misfortunes such as natural disasters, eminent domain or foreclosure.
 A partner, on the other hand, is an important and valued member of an equitable relationship.
 Risks are shared, as are certain profits, such as insurance payouts; but the profit if the home is sold belongs to the homeowner alone.